Framing Coaching as a Path to Deep Awareness and Autonomic Nervous System Regulation

 The Role of Polyvagal Theory in Coaching

-Deb Dana, building on the work of Dr. Stephen Porges’ Polyvagal Theory, highlights that our autonomic state—whether we feel safe, mobilized, or shut down—determines how we experience the world.
+Deb Dana, building on the work of Dr. Stephen Porges’ Polyvagal Theory, highlights that our autonomic state, whether we feel safe, mobilized, or shut down, determines how we experience the world.
 Our nervous system constantly scans for cues of safety or threat, shaping our capacity for engagement, creativity, and well-being.
 Coaching, when informed by this understanding, becomes an invitation to re-pattern our autonomic responses, moving from a survival-based existence into a state of open awareness and connection.

 - Mapping the Nervous System’s Patterns

-- Recognizing habitual states of safety (ventral vagal), stress (sympathetic), and shutdown (dorsal vagal).
+- Recognizing habitual states of safety.

 - Understanding that our past experiences shape these patterns, but they are not fixed.